-- Clear guidelines and high expectations for behaviour, creating a calm, quiet learning environment. - Defined zones are created for different activities, such as a reading corner and areas for small group work. - Is tidy and organised so that resources are easily accessible and appropriate for the different ability levels and needs within the class - Seating arrangements are carefully considered with the children's social and academic needs in mind. - Has displays which are attractive and well presented, stimulate and support learning and/or celebrate the work of pupils of all abilities.
+- Clear guidelines and high expectations for behaviour, creating a calm, quiet learning environment. - Defined zones are created for different activities, such as a reading corner and areas for small group work.
+Label areas with symbols or words if working with pupils that another level of structure. - Is tidy and organised so that resources are easily accessible and appropriate for the different ability levels and needs within the class - Seating arrangements are carefully considered with the children's social and academic needs in mind. - Has displays which are attractive and well presented, stimulate and support learning and/or celebrate the work of pupils of all abilities. - If using symbols then only use Inprint - Ensure the Values are clearly displayed